The Unintended Consequences of Minimizing the Price of Anarchy in Congestion Games: Proof of Theorem

 We note that any $(\zeta, \lambda, \mu)$ that satisfies the above constraint for each individual summand corresponding with the triplets $(x,y,z)\in\mc{I}(n)$ and $j=1,\dots,n$ must satisfy the smoothness definition in Propositon~\ref{prop:smoothness_argument} since we have shown that the inequalities governing the smoothness definition are a linear combination over the $|\mc{I}(n)|\times m$ summands with nonnegative coefficients $\theta(x,y,z,j)$.
-Based on this observation, we obtain the following linear program for computing an upper bound on the price of stability after the change of variables $\gamma = (1-\mu)/\lambda$, $\nu = 1/\lambda$ and $\kappa = \zeta/\lambda$:
+Based on this observation, we obtain the following linear program for computing an upper bound on the Price of Stability after the change of variables $\gamma = (1-\mu)/\lambda$, $\nu = 1/\lambda$ and $\kappa = \zeta/\lambda$:

-Under this change of variables, it holds that ${\rm PoS}(\mc{G}) \leq 1/\opt{\gamma}$ for optimal solutions $(\opt{\gamma},\opt{\nu},\opt{\kappa})$.
+Under this change of variables, it holds that ${\rm PoS}(\mc{G}^n_T) \leq 1/\opt{\gamma}$ for optimal solutions $(\opt{\gamma},\opt{\nu},\opt{\kappa})$.
 We note that the `$\inf$' objective can now be written as a `maximize' since $\gamma \in [0,1]$ must hold.

-We are interested in obtaining an upper bound on the best price of stability that can be achieved by introducing incentive mechanisms.
-By including the functions $F_j$, $j=1,\dots,m$, as decision variables in the dual program, we obtain the following bilinear program for computing a local incentive mechanism that minimizes the upper bound on the price of stability:
+We are interested in obtaining an upper bound on the best Price of Stability that can be achieved by introducing taxation rules.
+By including the functions $F_j$, $j=1,\dots,m$, as decision variables in the dual program, we obtain the following bilinear program for computing a local taxation rule that minimizes the upper bound on the Price of Stability: